 It looks simple as a system.
 However, when it comes to practice, Google uses complicated math algorithms and dependencies to define how many PR points are earned by the webpage and what the website PR is.
 It may be rather difficult to make sure that website PR was calculated correctly to offer users the best results as you need to look for the way to find a fair relation between the number of inbound links and their authority.

 But there is a question “how to check Google PageRank of my website”.
-You can use specialized formulas which are invented by Google Inc.
+You can use specialized formulas that are invented by Google Inc.

 Where a web page B had a link to pages C and A, and page C had a link to page A, and page D had links to all three pages mentioned earlier.
 And if you feel confused about this formula, you can try PageRank checker online tool from Sitechecker or use API Open PageRank for bulk URLs check.

 The Link Weight

 There is no disclosed formula that can tell you exactly what the link weight is and how it can exactly affect the PR and thus a position of the page in the ranking.
 However, there is a logic you should use when building a link profile which limits speculations on building links from the pages on authoritative websites.